shivamujawame/AIW-Infra-Migration/Labfiles/gettingstartedpage-updated-v2.md

 - **Migrate Workloads:** Use Azure Migrate and Azure Site Recovery to migrate Windows, SQL Server, Linux, and OSS DB workloads, ensuring minimal downtime and leveraging Azure's scalability.

-- **Optimize Workloads:** Enhance the performance and resilience of migrated workloads using VM Scale Sets, Azure Automanage, and Azure Active Directory for Linux.
+- **Optimize Workloads:** Enhance the performance and resilience of migrated workloads using VM Scale Sets, Azure Automanage, and Azure Active Directory SSH Login for Linux.

 - **Disaster Recovery and Security:** Implement disaster recovery plans with Azure Site Recovery, conduct test failovers, and enable failovers to Azure VMs.
 Enhance security with Microsoft Defender for Cloud, Microsoft Sentinel, and Azure Monitor.